 You may be reading this because you are caring for someone with cancer.
 Being a carer can be stressful and cause you anxiety.
 Try to look after yourself – give yourself some time out and share your worries and concerns with somebody neutral, such as a counsellor or your doctor.

-The complementary therapies described here may also help carers cope with stress and fatigue.
+A complementary therapist may also help carers cope with stress and fatigue.

 Many cancer support groups and cancer education programs are open to carers, as well as people with cancer.
 Support groups and programs can offer valuable opportunities to share experiences and ways of coping.